hub714/aws-simple-lab/README.md

 ### Workshop Setup

 Workshop accounts have already been created for you.
 Simply log into them and start the labs.
-You can feel free to run commands from anywhere, but a Cloud9 instance has been created for your convenience.
+You can feel free to run commands from anywhere, but a Cloud9 instance will be created for your convenience.

 Use the accounts previously provided to you.
 Sign in at https://acctnum.signin.aws.amazon.com/.